Thank You, Thank You, Thank You

 Big A was being so mean to her little sister, so uncharacteristically bratty and whiny that when she finally said something about how Little A and another kid in her daycare ruined the dresses she had made for her stuffed animal kittens and then smacked her sister in the head, I responded the only way I knew how.

-My angry mom voice is pretty on point when it needs to be.
+My angry mom voice works when it needs to.
 It shut her up for about 10 minutes.
+And then the screams returned.
+All evening it was something.
+One complaint after another.

-“Ohmygod, Ohmygod, what the fuck,” I finally said to Mr. D before stepping outside to hit the bowl.
+“Ohmygod, Ohmygod,” I said to Mr. D before stepping outside to hit the bowl.

 I came back to more fights.
 Unfinished dinners.
 Whines and tantrums and smacks and cries.